chrisidso/NHLExpansionDraftSimulator/README.md

 of the abovementioned player stats.

 This proved to be the biggest challenge in this project.
-Other challenges include how to handle trades (more than one line in the data for traded player), handling of a changing position list in the data, how to decide which players a team should protect, and which players to draft, since at this stage I know very little about the players.
+Other challenges include how to handle trades (more than one line in the data for traded player), handling of a changing position list in the data, a strike-shortened season (2012), and a season shortened by coronavirus (2019).

 My finished project consists of a series of functions: